Adarshthakur-850/covid-19-data-tracking/README.md

 * Public health research and trend analysis.
 * Forecasting future COVID-19 scenarios.
 * Learning time-series modeling with real-world data. ([GitHub][1])

-## 📜 License

-This repository does not specify a license.
-If you intend to release it publicly, consider adding a LICENSE file with MIT, Apache-2.0, or similar terms.